NepuShiro/RMLModSettings/README.md

 # RMLModSettings
 [![Thunderstore Badge](https://modding.resonite.net/assets/available-on-thunderstore.svg)](https://thunderstore.io/c/resonite/)

-A [Resonite](https://resonite.com/) mod that lets you edit your RML mod settings in the settings tab of the dashboard..
+A [Resonite](https://resonite.com/) mod that lets you edit your RML mod settings in the BepisModSettings tab of the dashboard.

+## This mod is an addon to BepisModSettings!

 ## Installation (Manual)
 1. Install [BepisLoader](https://github.com/ResoniteModding/BepisLoader) for Resonite.